 DAACS Ceramic Genres: An Alternative to Stylistic Element Data

 The Ceramic Genre field provides researchers with an alternative to the Stylistic Element Data.
 The Genre field returns temporally significant data on ceramic decorative styles.
+Please see the DAACS Ceramic Genre Appendix for detailed information, including genre descriptions, on the Genre field.
 This single field returns only one line of data per artifact, regardless of how many different types of decoration might be on a single sherd.
 For example, an intricately decorated piece of factory-made slipware will have multiple records for stylistic elements but only one Ceramic Genre, that of Slipware, factory made.
 Researchers can avoid the complexities of the Stylistic Element system by selecting to view data from only the Ceramic Genre field.